Udea and Her Seven Brothers: Chuvash people

-Hungarian scholarship located a variant from the Chuvash people, collected in 1940 and published with the title Pige és Hirhim ("Pige and Hirhim").
-In this tale, the seven elder sons of an old couple decide to leave home, but tell their parents to leave a sign announcing the birth of their little sibling.
+In a tale from the Chuvash people, collected in 1940 and published with the title "Пиге и Хархам" ("Pige and Kharkham"), translated to Hungarian as Pige és Hirhim ("Pige and Hirhim"), the seven elder sons of an old couple decide to leave home, but tell their parents to leave a sign announcing the birth of their little sibling.
 Time passes, and a girl named Hirhim is born to them.
 One day, she learns about her seven older brothers and decides to visit them.
 She is accompanied by a rooster, a little dog and a little hen.
 On the way there, she meets another girl named Pige, who decides to join the retinue.
 They pass by seven seas, Hirhim chanting a song to open up each sea as they make the crossing.
 Before each sea, Pige tries to wear Hirhim's clothes, but she is stopped by the little animals.
 Pige succeeds before the seventh sea, takes Hirhim's place and passes herself as the sister.
 Pige, disguised as their sister, is welcomed by the brothers and Hirhim is made to feed the horses.
 The brothers notice that the servant girl is singing a lament and realize she is the real Hirhim.
+Russian folklorist Mikhail Ya.
+Sirotkin considered that this Chuvash tale preserved "echoes" of primitive life: the youngest brother remaining with the mother while the elder brothers departed to the maternal uncle's family - a trait that Sirotkin dated to the transition from matriarchal to patriarchal descent.